jannikmi/timezonefinder/README.md

 - the data is now stored in a memory friendly 35MB `.bin` and needed data is directly being read on the fly (instead of reading and converting the 76MB `.csv` (mostly floats stored as strings!) into memory every time a class is created).

-- precomputed shortcuts are stored in the `.bin` to quickly look up which polygons have to be checked (instead of creating them on every startup)
+- precomputed shortcuts are stored in the `.bin` to quickly look up which polygons have to be checked (instead of creating the shortcuts on every startup)

 - optimized algorithms

-- introduced proximity algorithm (still experimental)
+- introduced proximity algorithm

 - use of `numba` for speeding things up much further.